Annulment, Divorce, and Legal Separation In Florida: What is the Difference?

 Florida is one of a handful of states that do not recognize legal separation.
 Legal separation refers to when a couple lives separate and apart and do not have marital relations, but they are still legally married.
 Living separate and apart does not mean a couple is legally separated in Florida, nor does it provide grounds for divorce.

-Still, if a Florida couple wishes to remain married but do not want to live as a married couple, a postnuptial agreement may be a good option.
-In a postnuptial agreement, a couple can agree to different terms such as alimony and property division.
+Also, entering into a postnuptial agreement giving a date of permanent separation may be a good option.
+In a postnuptial agreement, a couple can agree to different terms such as alimony and property division, as well as any children issues.
 This is often a good option for couples who do not want to divorce for personal, practical, or religious reasons.

 If you are thinking about ending your marriage and want to know more about your options, our Tampa divorce attorneys at All Family Law Group, P.A., are here to help.
 Call us now at 813-672-1900 or contact us online to request a free consultation and to learn more about your legal options.
+Se habla Español.

 Source: